 From the proof of the Schwartz Kernel Theorem for regularizing operators we also see that the assignment of the kernel to the operator is continuous against the \Frechet topology on $\IB(H^{-\infty}_\iota(E), H^\infty(F))$.
-Furthermore, due to Lemma \ref{lem:regular_inductive_limit} this topology coincides with the topology of bounded convergence\footnote{A basis of neighbourhoods of zero for the topology of bounded convergence is given by the subsets $M(B, U) \subset \IB(H^{-\infty}_\iota(E), H^\infty(F))$ of all operators $T$ with $T(B) \subset U$, where $B$ ranges over all bounded subsets of $H^{-\infty}_\iota(E)$ and $U$ over a basis of neighbourhoods of zero in $H^\infty(F)$.} on $\IB(H^{-\infty}_\iota(E), H^\infty(F))$.
-Note that we need this equality of topologies to cite \cite[Proposition 2.9]{roe_index_1} for the next proposition, i.e., so that our wording of it coincides with the wording in the cited proposition.
+Furthermore, because of Lemma \ref{lem:regular_inductive_limit} this topology coincides with the topology of bounded convergence\footnote{A basis of neighbourhoods of zero for the topology of bounded convergence is given by the subsets $M(B, U) \subset \IB(H^{-\infty}_\iota(E), H^\infty(F))$ of all operators $T$ with $T(B) \subset U$, where $B$ ranges over all bounded subsets of $H^{-\infty}_\iota(E)$ and $U$ over a basis of neighbourhoods of zero in $H^\infty(F)$.} on $\IB(H^{-\infty}_\iota(E), H^\infty(F))$.
+We need this equality of topologies in order for the next proposition (which is a standard result in distribution theory) to be equivalent to the version stated in \cite[Proposition 2.9]{roe_index_1}.

-\begin{prop}[{\cite[Proposition 2.9]{roe_index_1}}] Let $A\colon H^{-\infty}_\iota(E) \to H^\infty(F)$ be a smoothing operator.
+\begin{prop} Let $A\colon H^{-\infty}_\iota(E) \to H^\infty(F)$ be a smoothing operator.
 Then $A$ can be written as an integral operator with kernel $k_A \in C_b^\infty(F \boxtimes E^\ast)$.
 Furthermore, the map